xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/concepts.md

     If we create injector in initialization phase then we will not have access to `Configuration` and `Environment` in guice modules, but configuration could be required, especially for 3rd party modules, which does not support lazy configuration.

-The only exception for configuration under initialization phase is guice modules, which can be registered in run phase (simply because modules too often require configuration values for construction).
-As a consequence, extensions recognized from guice bindings are registered in run phase too.
+It is preferred to register everything under the initialization phase, but not possible in many cases.
+We still need to register guice modules, requiring configuration values for construction under run phase.

+In some cases, extension registration may depend on configuration value, and so it is also allowed to register extensions in run phase (besides, extensions could be recognized from guice bindings, registered at run phase).

 This separation of initialization and run phases makes configuration more predictable (especially important when bundles depend on initialization order).